qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

    :local:

 Python support was first introduced in QGIS 0.9.
-Today, there are several ways to use Python in QGIS Desktop, they are covered in the following sections:
+There are several ways to use Python in QGIS Desktop (covered in the following sections):

 * Issue commands in the Python console within QGIS
 * Create and use plugins